PeppeL-G/course-material/src/courses/web-development-fundamentals/project-work.md

 1. Add references to your CSS framework in the layout file.
     * For many CSS frameworks, you can just add a `<link>` element to the CSS file containing the framework's code on a Content Delivery Network (CDN).
     * Many CSS frameworks are distributed as npm packages.
 For these, you can download the source code for the framework using the `npm install ***` command, and then add a `<link>` element to the CSS file in the `node_modules` folder.
-2. Implement most of the layout of your website by changing the code in the layout file.
+2. Implement most of the layout of your website by changing the code in `views/layouts/main.hbs`.
 3. Create new views (new `.hbs` files in the `views` folder) representing your basic pages (about page, contact page, etc.).
 Then change your JavaScript code so web browsers can request these pages.

 ::: warning Remember!